 We know where Shakespeare grew up and what kind of family he grew up in, we know that he was married and had three children, one of whom died at the age of eleven.
 We know when he was first seen in London, when he retired to Stratford and when he died.
-We know some details of his family – his parents, his siblings and his daughters’ husbands.
-But regarding the man himself there is a gap in the timeline scholars have constructed – a seven year period during which we know nothing at all about where he was and what he was doing, although there is much, unsupported, conjecture about it.
-Those years have been labelled ‘the lost years.’
+We know some details of his family – his parents, his siblings, and his daughters’ husbands.
+But regarding the man himself, there is a gap in the timeline scholars have constructed – a seven-year period during which we know nothing at all about where he was and what he was doing, although there is much, unsupported, conjecture about it.
+Those years have been labeled ‘the lost years.’

 Accounts of Shakespeare’s activities during those lost years are confused and, at times, totally unbelievable.
 Why he left his wife and children and went to London is a question that is tantalising and unanswerable.
 And why acting?
 It was an occupation associated with disreputable, beggarly men who were regarded as the lowest of the low.
 Shakespeare came from a respectable background and would have been expected to follow in his father’s footsteps and take up a trade in Stratford, and perhaps enter into local political life, thereby becoming a respectable citizen like his father.
 And yet, here he was, in a strange and, to some, terrifying, place, associating with down-market people.
 One theory is that he fled from Stratford due to poaching activities that had got him into trouble and he ran away to avoid prosecution.